felixiho/motor-docs/docs/about.md

 To upload cards, go to the section and select the excel file and select `upload file`.
 It automatically uploads it to the database.

+## Cards Management
+### Activate Card
+To do this enter the starting and ending values.
+To activate one card, enter the same starting and ending value for it.

+### Allocate Card
+Select the starting and ending serial of the cards before allocating to an agent.
+Note that the card must be activated first for this to be successful.

+### Search Card
+To do this enter the Pin of the card.